timpyrkov/retroproxy/README.md

 python3 scripts/retroproxy.py
 ```

-- Use `--host 0.0.0.0` to listen on all network interfaces, so other devices on your LAN can access it.
+- Default `--host` is `0.0.0.0` (listen on all network interfaces), so other devices on your LAN can access it.
-- The proxy prints a URL like `http://192.168.1.10:8080/`.
-Use `scripts/whatismyip.py` to check the actual IP address of your modern machine and use it in the URL.
-That is the address your retro PC should open.
+- When binding to `0.0.0.0`, the proxy tries best-effort LAN IP detection only to print a friendlier URL like `http://192.168.1.10:8080/`.

 ### Check if the port is already in use (macOS)